Cormac McCarthy

-Cormac McCarthy (born Charles Joseph McCarthy Jr., July 20, 1933) is an American writer who has written twelve novels, two plays, five screenplays and three short stories, spanning the Western and post-apocalyptic genres.
-He is known for his graphic depictions of violence and his unique writing style, recognizable by a sparse use of punctuation and attribution.
-McCarthy is widely regarded as one of the greatest contemporary American writers.
+Cormac McCarthy (born Charles Joseph McCarthy Jr.; July 20, 1933 – June 13, 2023) was an American author who wrote twelve novels, two plays, five screenplays, and three short stories, spanning the Western, post-apocalyptic, and Southern Gothic genres.
+His works often include graphic depictions of violence, and his writing style is characterized by a sparse use of punctuation and attribution.
+He is widely regarded as one of the greatest American novelists.